-You got ambitious and made a bunch of loaves of bread and decided to freeze them so you could enjoy them at a later date.
-Now, you want to know the best way to defrost the frozen bread.
+You got ambitious and made a bunch of loaves of bread and decided to freeze them to enjoy at a later date.
+Now, you want to know the best way to defrost frozen bread.
 After all, you spent all that time creating perfect loaves of bread – you don’t want to mess them up now!
 Knowing the best way to defrost bread will be the difference between a vibrant and a boring loaf.

-Defrosting frozen bread does not require a long period of time in your refrigerator as meat does.
-The best way is, and the quickest way is to put it in the oven on a low temp and “refresh” it in the oven.
+Defrosting frozen bread does not require a long period of time in the refrigerator as meat does.
+The best and quickest way is to put it in the oven at a low temperature and “refresh” it in the oven.

 Before we go through the steps on the best way to defrost frozen bread, let’s first talk about the best way to freeze it.